 - A good personal injury attorney will always keep the needs and wants of the client first and foremost in mind when handling the claim, while also helping the client keep a proper perspective and awareness of what he or she might expect to recover for the injuries suffered.
 A good personal injury attorney will help to personalize your claim in order to maximize your recovery, while protecting as much as possible your personal information.
 Finally, while a good personal injury attorney will give you input and make recommendations regarding the resolution of your claim, the claim remains at all time your claim and can only be resolved with your participation and your consent.

-At Black, Slaughter & Black, P.A., our clients’ matters and claims are not just another case—we recognize that each claim is personal and has a real impact on the lives and well-being of our clients.
+At Law Firm Carolinas., our clients’ matters and claims are not just another case—we recognize that each claim is personal and has a real impact on the lives and well-being of our clients.
 As such, we work hard to gain and maintain the trust and satisfaction of our clients and appreciate the opportunity to assist them.
 If we can be of assistance to you, we hope that you will not hesitate to contact us.